thegworld/gtx-browser/chrome/installer/setup/README.md

   `setup.exe`.
 * Chrome "standalone" (`.exe`) installer: A self-contained executable that installs Google Update and then runs Chrome's `mini_installer`.
-The tooling to build this is not in the Chromium repository.
+The tooling to build this is not in the GTx Browser repository.
 * Chrome "enterprise" (`.msi`) installer: A self-contained Windows Installer file that runs a standalone installer (yielding Google Update and Chrome).
-The tooling to build this is not in the Chromium repository.
+The tooling to build this is not in the GTx Browser repository.

 ## Code Layers